Soft Theorems in Chern-Simons Matter Theories: Subleading Soft Theorem from Sen's Covariantisation Procedure

 In this section we will summarize the subleading single soft theorem for photons, as given in \cite{AtulBhatkar:2018kfi} using Sen's covariantisation procedure \cite{Sen:2017nim,AtulBhatkar:2018kfi,Chakrabarti:2017ltl,Sen:2017xjn,Laddha:2017ygw} and generalize it for gluons.
-The familiar soft theorems (\ref{soft-theorem}) get subleading infrared corrections in case of photons and leading infrared corrections in case of gluons.
-Therefore, we will restrict ourselves to only tree level amplitudes even in this general covariantisation procedure.
+For gluons, the amplitudes and the corresponding diagrams will be implicitly assumed to be color ordered.
+At loop level, the familiar soft theorems (\ref{soft-theorem}) get subleading infrared corrections in case of photons and leading infrared corrections in case of gluons.
+Therefore, we will restrict ourselves to only tree-level amplitudes even in this general covariantisation procedure.
 We start by considering a scattering process for hard particles, with amplitude $G_{n}\left(p_{i}\right)$.
 We assume that the hard particles in the process are described by a single set of fields $\phi_{\alpha}$, belonging to some reducible representation of the Lorentz group.
-Let $\mathcal{S}_{hard}\left[\phi\right]$ denote the corresponding action for the hard particle fields.
+Let $S_{\text{hard}}\left[\phi\right]$ denote the corresponding action for the hard particle fields.
 We assume that this action is invariant under the global transformation,

 Here $T_{a}$ are the generators of the Lie group of the gauge symmetry in the reducible representation and $\theta_{a}$ are constant parameters for the global symmetry.
-The generators $T_{a}$ satisfy the Lie Algebra,
+The generators $T_{a}$ satisfy the Lie algebra,

 where the structure constants $f_{abc}$ are independent of the specific representation.
-The algebra is taken to be apriori non-abelian but the final results can be rewritten for abelian fields as a special case.
+The algebra is taken to be a priori non-Abelian but the final results can be rewritten for Abelian fields as a special case.

 To find the amplitude $G_{n+1}\left(e,k;\varepsilon_{i},p_{i}\right)$ for a process with one additional soft boson in the external state, we need to consider two kinds of Feynman diagrams, $A1$ and $A2$ as shown in figure \ref{fig:A1} and \ref{fig:A2}.